cruncher/museris/README.md

 * `DataObjectLatLong` hod a latitude / longitude pair for a single `DataObject`, if the object has geographic information
 * `DataObjectPerson` a many-to-many relation between `DataObject`s and `Person` including a role (e.g. "Author", "Curator", …)

-Note: Object images inside `DataObjectImage` are not automatically downloaded, only the image URL is recorded.
-To sync and download the actual images, run `python manage.py get_object_images`

 ## Limitations and possible improvements